-Drilling at site K06 provided a correlation with the seismic survey and indicated the presence of unconsolidated sediments to a depth in excess of 500 m under gravel cover, away from the areas of surface salt crust.
-The seismic information suggests the basin is 700-800 m deep in the western area.
+Drilling at site K06 provided a correlation with the seismic survey and indicated the presence of unconsolidated sediments at a depth of 300 m, Within the central resource area, the data showed depths of 600 - 700 m with maximum depth suggesting depths as deep as 800 m southwest of the salar.

-Since the exploration drilling conducted for the 2018 maiden Resource estimation, more extensive drilling undertaken to 400 m depth and down hole geophysics have better defined the basin geology.
+Since the exploration drilling conducted for the 2018 maiden resource estimation, more extensive drilling undertaken to maximum depths of 430 m depth and down hole geophysics have better defined the basin geology.
 Drilling allowed development of a salar basin model, with three separate geological and hydrogeological (hydrostratigraphic) units to 400 m depth as follows (Figure 4):

 - Unit A Intercalated sand, silts and clays.
 High frequency of thin clay bands.
-Up to 200m thickness. - Unit B Higher sand proportion.
-Interpreted as higher permeability zone, lower natural gamma ray response, located below prominent gamma peak. - Unit C Similar to Unit A with higher frequency of clay bands. - Unit D Undefined unconsolidated sediment characteristics beneath Unit C, between 400 m and the base of the salar, as defined by geophysics.
+Up to 200 m thickness. - Unit B Higher sand proportion.
+Interpreted as higher permeability zone, lower natural gamma ray response, located below prominent gamma peak. - Unit C Similar to Unit A with higher frequency of clay bands. - Unit D Undefined unconsolidated sediment characteristics beneath Unit C, between 400 m and the base of the basin fill, as defined by geophysics.
 The characteristics of this unit have not been defined, with Unit C likely to continue below 400 m, as this was the maximum depth of drilling.